We all know that fear is often the largest obstacle keeping us from achieving our goals.

 The most common fear associated with dentistry is that of pain.

 I feel very fortunate to be practicing in the present time.
-Not only are we doing much more conservative dentistry than I was taught in dental school in the 1980’s, but the materials and equipment we have at our disposal makes it really easy to provide painless dentistry pretty much all of the time!
+Not only are we doing much more conservative dentistry than I was taught in dental school in the 1980’s, but the materials and equipment we have at our disposal makes it really easy to provide painless dental care pretty much all of the time!

 Check out the video segment we have to explain how we do it!!!

 There is one curve ball in providing stress-free, painless dentistry.
 Quite often what many patients think is a fear of pain is actually more grounded in lack of control and claustrophobia.
 It’s really important that we take the time and get to know the patient and make this critical distinction, because all the anesthetic in the world won’t help them if we don’t deal with that issue first.

 So there you are, fully armed and loaded with knowledge to let you go and achieve all of your dental goals in 2017!
 If you know someone that has been putting off dental work, please have them call Joanne at 610-525-5497 and set up a complimentary consultation to see if Dillon Family Dentistry has what it takes for them to feel confidently optimistic!